lavaliere/demo-joc/README.md

     docker run --rm -v /usr/local/bin/docker:/docker -v /var/run/docker.sock:/docker.sock svendowideit/samba storage

+Note: I have found that as the $JENKINS_HOME grows, samba seems to struggle to allow files to be read through CIFS, making it impossible to commit changes from my local machine.
+Instead, I've been having to NSenter a running instance of JE or JOC and commit changes through the mounted folder in the container.

+However, in case you don't run into this same problem:

-To connect to it on an Apple machine, open up finder and click on the "Go">>"Connect to Server" menu item.
+To connect to the samba server contain to your Apple machine, open up finder and click on the "Go">>"Connect to Server" menu item.
 Then enter your boot2docker ip address as the server address:

     cifs://192.168.59.103/